dotnet/aspnetcore/src/Components/benchmarkapps/BlazingPizza.Server/README.md

 1. Install Crank *and* Crank Agent as per instructions at https://github.com/dotnet/crank/blob/main/docs/getting_started.md
 1. In a command prompt in any directory, start the agent by running `crank-agent`.
 Leave that running.
-1. In a command prompt in this directory, build and this project via `dotnet build` and test it works using `dotnet run`
+1. In a command prompt in this directory, build and this project via `dotnet build -c Release` and optionally test it works using `dotnet run -c Release`
 1. Now submit the crank job:

     crank --config benchmarks.yml --scenario hello --profile local